Covid shadow hangs over WHO international meet - RFI

 They also urged reform of the WHO to boost its independence, transparency and funding.

-But there is significant pushback from some countries wary of encroachment on their sovereignty.
+There has been significant pushback to that proposal from some countries wary of encroachment on their sovereignty.

 Experts have also highlighted the importance of boosting confidence in the WHO's independence, which has taken a hit as countries have traded blame over the crisis and accused the organisation of taking sides.